UK drops deal that used data from doctors to find migrants

 After human-rights campaigners mounted a legal challenge, the government said in May that it was suspending the agreement while new terms were drawn up that narrowed the data-sharing to cases of “serious criminality.”

 The health service’s IT agency, NHS Digital, said Monday it had received a “revised narrowed request” for information-sharing and would consider whether it was in the public interest.
-It said that in the meantime, “we have formally closed-out our participation” in the existing agreement.

 Most Read Nation & World Stories